 It is important to note that you would need to be off work for a certain period of time before the plan would start paying out, which is called the deferred period.
 Deferred periods can be as short as 4 weeks or as long as 52 weeks.

 While there aren't usually many automatic exclusions from the policy, besides self-inflicted injuries, like any other personal insurance policy, it will need to underwritten by the insurer.
 Underwriting is the process whereby an insurer assesses an insurance application.
-Depending on the level and type of cover you are after this may require you to undergo a medical.
-But one thing to bear in mind is that pre-existing medical conditions will likely be excluded from any policy, or at best lead to your premium being increased.
+Depending on the level and type of cover you are after this may require you to undergo a medical examination.
+But one thing to bear in mind is that pre-existing medical conditions, depending on their severity and impact on your ability to work, will likely be excluded from any policy, or at best lead to your premium being increased.

 But I heard insurers don't often pay out on this type of policy, is this true?

 The most common claims are for conditions such as stress, back pain, cancer and heart disease.
-Leading insurers usually report claim payout rates of over 90 per cent.
-Payouts are usually turned down because the customer didn't read the small print.
+Leading insurers usually report claim payout rates of over 90 percent.
+Payouts are usually turned down because the customer didn't read the small print or they weren't honest on their application.
 For more on what to look out for in a policy see the next two sections.

 Key policy options